penang travel guide

 The next thing in our Penang travel guide is a half-day tour to Penang Hill.

 Take bus number 203 from Komtar to Kek Lok Si, which is the biggest Buddhist temple in Southeast Asia.
-The huge temple is stunning, peaceful, and impressive, with some great spot to take some photos.
+The huge temple is stunning, peaceful, and impressive, with some great spots to take some photos.
 The bus takes nearly half an hour from Komtar to Kek Lok Si.

-Not too far from Kek Lok Si (2.5 Km), is located the Penang Hill.
+Not too far from Kek Lok Si (2.5 Km), is located Penang Hill.
 You can either hike the 5.1 km or take bus number 204.
 But for those, short in time, perhaps hiking isn’t an option.
 It’s moreover rare to find people walking when you can cover the journey in a bus for 2Rm.

 Standing at 833 meters high, Penang Hill is the oldest British hill station in Southeast Asia, dating back its foundation to the 1700s.
 The main highlight here is the funicular train ride that transports visitors to the Skyway, which has a stunning 360° view of the surrounding area.
-The train to go up the hill costs RM30/per person for foreigners, RM8/per person for Malaysians, and opens 6:30 – 9:00 pm daily.

 penang hill